MfN-Berlin/BioCASe-Monitor-Service/README.md

     - DB file `provider.sqlite` must be writable by webuser
     - Cache folder `data_cache` must be writable by webuser
 4. create and populate database
+    - run statements defined in `config/sampledata.sql`
-    - run statements defined in `install/sampledata.sql`
+    - run statements defined in `config/expert-knowledge.sql`

-The following shell script `install/install.sh` does the job for an installation on linux.
+The following shell script `config/install.sample.sh` does the job for an installation on linux.
+Please edit it and copy it to `config/install.sh`.
 You might be required to have sudoer's rights:

     #!/bin/bash